Degrees and Certificates

 The Bachelor of Arts in Special Education program prepares teacher candidates to develop and implement culturally responsive special education services for students with disabilities.
 The program focuses on the unique needs of: children and youth with disabilities;Alaska’s diverse Native and non-Native communities; and Alaska’s remote, rural, and urban communities.
 Candidates who complete the B.A. in Special Education program can receive an Alaska Teaching Certificate with an Endorsement in Special Education (Grades K-12) from the Alaska Department of Education & Early Development.

 The Kodiak College CNA program prepares the student to assist patients with health care needs under the supervision of Registered Nurses or Licensed Practical Nurse in various health care settings.
 The Kodiak College CNA course is taught in a supportive, professional university environment.
 Classroom learning is then developed through practical skill building within community health care facilities.

-Minor, Alaska Native Studies
+AA, Alaska Native Studies